 I’ve also taken speaking fees from Google, the Telecom Council of Silicon Valley, Edmunds.com and the Capital Cabal.
 WordPress.com’s WordAds program adds a tiny bit of incidental income.
 The occasional Amazon affiliate links here may do the same at some point but have yet to yield anything; I mainly added them to see how the program works.

-Lastly, I’ve had travel or lodging paid for by the IFA trade show in Berlin (its organizers covered much of the travel costs of a group of U.S. journalists in 2012, 2013 and 2014), Edmunds (I spoke at its 2012 Hack Day event), 2013’s PR Summit conference in San Francisco (a panel about the intersections of blogging and journalism), the 2013 Influence HR conference in in the same city (a panel on journalism-PR interactions), Techonomy 13 in Tucson (a sponsor, Ford, paid airfare and lodging for myself and other journalists), the National Association of Broadcasters (I participated in a panel about the future of radio at its 2015 conference in Las Vegas), TV Land (a 2013 interview on its “Best Night In” show), the U.S. Fish and Wildlife Service (an April 2013 panel about social media at its Shepherdstown, W.V. training center), and Tech Cocktail’s 2014 Celebrate conference (a “fireside chat” interview and a panel discussion); and Incompas (I moderated a panel about online video at its 2015 event in San Francisco).
+Lastly, I’ve had travel or lodging paid for by the IFA trade show in Berlin (its organizers covered much of the travel costs of a group of U.S. journalists in 2012, 2013 and 2014); Edmunds (I spoke at its 2012 Hack Day event), 2013’s PR Summit conference in San Francisco (a panel about the intersections of blogging and journalism); the 2013 Influence HR conference in in the same city (a panel on journalism-PR interactions); Techonomy 13 in Tucson (a sponsor, Ford, paid airfare and lodging for myself and other journalists); the National Association of Broadcasters (I participated in a panel about the future of radio at its 2015 conference in Las Vegas); TV Land (a 2013 interview on its “Best Night In” show); the U.S. Fish and Wildlife Service (an April 2013 panel about social media at its Shepherdstown, W.V. training center); Tech.Co’s 2014 and 2015 Celebrate conferences (a “fireside chat” interview and a panel discussion); and Incompas (I moderated a panel about online video at its 2015 event in San Francisco).
 And CEA cut me a break on CES lodging in 2012, 2013 and 2014 in return for leading brief tours of a few show-floor exhibits.